Taken from Pete’s series Dance Lessons.

 “It is my judgment… that we should not make it difficult for the Gentiles who are turning to God.”
 (Acts 15:19)

 And neither should we.
-Listen, coming to faith in Jesus is hard enough for some people.
-Why would we make it more difficult for them by rejecting them because they don’t adhere to our tribal rules about language or dress or music or money or food or drink etc.?
+Coming to faith in Jesus is hard enough for some people.
+Why would we make it more difficult for them by requiring our tribal rules about language, dress, music, food, etc.?
 Isn’t it time that we drop the role of enforcer and become champions of grace outside our tribe?

 Lord, as I dive into these tribal rules, show me which ones I expect others to live by.
 Show me which rules I’ve slung around the neck of a fellow human, a weight that keeps us from dancing together.
 Amen.